ryan-mcclue/musings/tower-of-knowledge.md

 furthermore, the order of the writes can be reordered furthermore, processors are allowed to delay reads until writes later in the instruction stream

-In general:
-check if in L1.
-If not go check in L2 and mark least recently accessed L1 for move to L2. bubbles up to L3 until need for memory access which will go to memory controller etc.

-For Intel CPUs, i3-i7 of same generation will have same micro-architecture.
-Just more cache, hyperthreading, cores, die size etc.

-important that these are sustained speeds, so for small file sizes expect a lot less as seconds smaller note that storage space advertised with S.I units, whilst OS works with binary

 Intel clock frequency is often changed by OS

-also have uOP cache considered L0

 Hyperthreads don't increase number of instructions per second, rather number of instructions that can be queued (so hyperthread like a queue)

-Caches, are instruction and data caches combined?
-What distinct features in a core, e.g. shared caches?
-What additional features on one capable of hyperthreading?

 CPU could implement VT-x, but motherboard and bios must support this as well?
 What additional features are present when CPU supports this?

-Cache probably 8-way as compromise between lookup and copy speed.
-Flow of cache, is it check if from 8-way copy then L2 8-way or finish L1 entirely?
-If found, in L2 does it copy to L1?

 Microarchitecture will affect instruction latency and throughtput by implementation of execution and control units